 False-Positive and False-Negative Urobilinogen Results

-A false positive urobilinogen reaction may occur with the chemical reagent strip method when substances known to react with Ehrlich's reagent such as sulfonamides and p-aminosalicylic acid are present in the urine.
-Drugs that contain Azo dyes, such as Azo Gantrisin®, have a gold color that masks the reaction, causing a false positive reaction.
+A false-positive urobilinogen reaction on the reagent strip may occur when substances known to react with Ehrlich reagent are present in the urine, including porphobilinogen*, sulfonamides and p-aminosalicylic acid.
+Drugs that contain azo dyes, such as Azo Gantrisin®, have a gold color that masks the reaction, causing a false-positive reaction.
 Atypical color reactions may be obtained in the presence of high concentrations of p-aminobenzoic acid.

-Due to the instability of urobilinogen, a false negative result may occur using the chemical reagent strip method if the urine specimen has remained at room temperature for an extended period of time exposed to light.
-A false negative result may also occur if formalin is present.
+Due to the instability of urobilinogen, a false-negative result may occur if the urine specimen remains at room temperature and exposed to light for an extended period of time.
+A false-negative result may also occur if formalin is present.